 Many of the people portraited here are in the public eye.
 Actors, TV-media-people, stage performers, authors and so on – in general individuals who are known to a lot of Swedes in some way.
-Many have not sought the limelight for themselves, it is simple a result, a by-product, of their line of work.
-My goal and challenge is to portrait them in new ways.
+Many have not sought the limelight for themselves, it is simply a result, a by-product, of their line of work.
+My goal and challenge are to portrait them in new ways.
 I try to stay away from safe and pretty and instead look for natural and unpolished.
 I may try to show a mood in a person’s face that you seldom see, or put them in an environment that could help to tell a story about them.
 I know this is a very subjective viewpoint, but the kind of portrait I am striving to make is the kind that I like to look at myself.
 For me, this is not achievable with big crews, big sets or giant budgets.
-There is only the sitter and I.
+There is only the sitter and me.

 But there is also another group of people here.
 These are non-public individuals that caught my interest.
-I met them on the street, at a farmers’ market, a car boot sale or they’re just selected friends.
+I met them on the street, at a farmers’ market, a car boot sale or they’re just selected, friends.
 I cannot describe what’s prompted me to take these photographs – it is purely intuitive – it could be a colour, a face, an expression, symmetry, or a posture.
 But something wanted me to capture them.

 As everyone knows a portrait of someone is merely a frozen moment.
-Consequently it does not necessarily present a true or full image of that person.
-So taking a portrait comes with a certain responsibility, not only to the sitter, but also to myself as the photographer.
+Consequently, it does not necessarily present a true or full image of that person.
+So taking a portrait comes with a certain responsibility, not only to the sitter but also to myself as the photographer.
 I am very conscious not to reflect the person in a dishonourable way.

 The great Magnum photographer Martin Parr once said: “Photography is the simplest thing in the world, but it is incredibly complicated to make it really work.”
 After years trying to understand this game, I couldn’t agree more.

-(Photograph by Janet Hall)
+(Photograph by Janet Hall and Jan Malmstrom)